MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/using-fastcgi-to-host-php-applications-on-iis.md

 When the PHP process starts, it determines the location of the configuration php.ini file by using various settings.
 [The PHP documentation](http://www.php.net/manual/en/configuration.php) provides a detailed description of the PHP startup process.
 One of the places where the PHP process searches for the php.ini location is the PHPRC environment variable.
 If the PHP process finds a php.ini file in the path that is specified in this environment variable, it will use it; otherwise, the PHP process will revert to using the default location of the php.ini file.
 This environment variable can be used to allow hosting customers to use their own versions of php.ini files.

-For example if there are two Web sites "website1" and "website2" that are located at the following file paths: C:\WebSites\website1 and C:\WebSites\website2, you can configure the php-cgi.exe process pools in the &lt;fastCgi&gt; section of the applicationHost.config file as follows:
+For example if there are two Web sites "website1" and "website2" that are located at the following file paths: `C:\WebSites\website1` and `C:\WebSites\website2`, you can configure the php-cgi.exe process pools in the `&lt;fastCgi&gt;` section of the applicationHost.config file as follows:

 [!code-xml[Main](using-fastcgi-to-host-php-applications-on-iis/samples/sample13.xml)]

-This way website1 can have its own version of the php.ini file that is located in the C:\WebSites\website1, while website2 can have its own version of the php.ini file that is located in C:\WebSites\website2.
+This way website1 can have its own version of the php.ini file that is located in the `C:\WebSites\website1`, while website2 can have its own version of the php.ini file that is located in `C:\WebSites\website2`.
 This configuration also ensures that if a php.ini file cannot be found in the location that is specified by the PHPRC environment variable, then PHP will use the default php.ini file that is located in the same folder where the php-cgi.exe is located.

 <a id="Rewrite"></a>